-It is well known that water can adsorb to mineral oxide surfaces in significant, i.e. 25 monolayer, amounts for atmospherically appropriate relative humidities.
-In particular, in the case of alumina, AI-Abadleh and Grassian (2003) have used infrared absorption spectroscopy to demonstrate that water adsorbs in amounts equivalent to roughly 4 monolayers at close to 75% RH at room temperature.
 Given that almost all other reactive studies on mineral dust have been performed under dry conditions, we conducted some experiments with increased levels of water vapour in the gas phase.
-This was 5 achieved by mixing the water vapour and ozone in a glass bulb before addition to the reaction cell.
+This was achieved by mixing the water vapour and ozone in a glass bulb before addition to the reaction cell.
 The results from these experiments are included in Fig. 6.
 Within the scatter of the data, it can be seen that there is no dependence of the kinetics on the relative humidity.
-Although Hanning-Lee et al. (1996) qualitatively refer to some preliminary results on the role of water, we believe this is the first time a quantitative study of

-10 this type has been performed.
+Although Hanning-Lee et al. (1996) qualitatively refer to some preliminary results on the role of water, we believe this is the first time a quantitative study of this type has been performed.

 The lack of a dependence on relative humidity came somewhat as a surprise given the large amounts of water that are known to adsorb.
 However, we make a couple of points.
-First, this finding is in agreement with other results from our research group that the kinetics of the loss of ozone on an unsaturated fatty acid, i.e. linoleic acid, are also unaffected by a relative humidity of 50% relative to dry conditions (Thornberry and Abbatt, 2003).
-Although the mechanisms of these two reactive systems are very different, there are basic similarities in that ozone must find a site on the surface for it to react and it is known that water adsorbs to long chain, unsaturated fatty acids in similar, roughly monolayer amounts.
-The reasons for the minimal effects due to

-- the adsorbed water most probably arise from a combination of the reactive chemistry being considerably more exothermic than the relatively weak physisorption interaction that the water experiences with the surface and because the diffusion times through the very thin layer of water existing on these surfaces are extremely short.
-Clearly, it is also possible that the water simply adsorbs at sites that are physically separate - 25 from the sites reactive to ozone.
+First, as discussed above, our alumina surfaces were likely already partially hydrated prior to the simultaneous addition of water vapour and ozone.
+If the alumina film already contains surface-bound water, the impact of the addition of water vapour could be significantly lessened.
+Second, this finding is in agreement with other results from our research group that the kinetics of the loss of ozone on an unsaturated fatty acid, i.e. linoleic acid, are also unaffected by a relative humidity of 50% relative to dry conditions (Thornberry and Abbatt, 2003).
+Although the mechanisms of these two reactive systems are very different, there are basic similarities in that ozone must find a site on the surface for it to react and it is known that water adsorbs to long chain, unsaturated fatty acids in similar, roughly monolayer amounts (Asad et al., 2004).
+The reasons for the minimal effects due to the adsorbed water most probably arise from a combination of the reactive chemistry being considerably more exothermic than the relatively weak physisorption interaction that the water experiences with the surface and because the diffusion times through the very thin layer of water existing on these surfaces are extremely short.
+Clearly, it is also possible that the water simply adsorbs at sites that are physically separate from the sites reactive to ozone.
 Finally, we also note that the manner by which we conducted the experiment was to add the water and ozone simultaneously.
 Hence, we may not have given enough time for the water to fully equilibrate with the surface.

-3.6.
-Reaction mechanism
+3.6 Reaction mechanism